Michael Andreas Barclay de Tolly: Conquest of France

 Barclay took part in the invasion of France in 1814 and commanded the taking of Paris, receiving the baton of a Field Marshal in reward.
 In 1815 he again served as commander-in-chief of the Russian army, which after the Hundred Days occupied France, and he was made a prince at the close of the war.
 As his health grew worse, he left the military and settled down in his Jõgeveste manor (German exonym: Beckhof, Polish: Tepelshof) (in what is now southern Estonia).

 Legacy

 Barclay de Tolly died at Insterburg (Chernyakhovsk), East Prussia, on 26 May 1818 (14 May, Old Style) on his way from his Livonian manor to Germany, where he wanted to renew his health.
 His and his wife Helene Auguste Eleonore von Smitten's remains were embalmed and put into the mausoleum built to a design by Apollon Shchedrin and Vasily Demut-Malinovsky in 1832 in Jõgeveste.

+In Russian cultural memory, Barclay de Tolly's historical reputation was significantly rehabilitated by the poet Alexander Pushkin.
+In his 1835 poem The Commander (Polkovodets), Pushkin vindicated Barclay's controversial "scorched-earth" strategic retreat during the 1812 French invasion.
+Written after Pushkin viewed George Dawe's portrait of the general in the Military Gallery of the Winter Palace, the poem defended Barclay against contemporary public hostility and xenophobia, portraying him as a tragic, misunderstood hero whose strategy ultimately saved the Russian Empire.
+Lines from Pushkin's poem are inscribed on the monument dedicated to Barclay de Tolly in Chernyakhovsk.